Zzh-tju/DIoU-darknet/README.md

 ```
 nms_kind=diounms
 ```
-Besides that, we also found that for YOLOv3, we introduce beta1 for DIoU-NMS, that is IoU - R_DIoU ^ {beta1}.
+Besides that, we also found that for YOLOv3, we introduce beta1 for DIoU-NMS, that is DIoU = IoU - R_DIoU ^ {beta1}.
 With this operation, DIoU-NMS can perform better than default beta1=1.0.

 In our constrained search, the following values appear to work well for the DIoU-NMS.
 ```